Archery for Beginners: How to Get Started

 There are other sites, of course, and some are pretty darn fantastic.
 Here are some of our favorites:

 NUSensei’s videos on YouTube, located here.
 NUSensei truly loves the sport of archery, and has dozens of in-depth, helpful videos about equipment, form, and style.
-Plus, he’s got a great sense of humor, and that makes a huge difference, because there are some very, very dry archery teachers out there.
-Fun Fact: NUSensi has a goal of attending the 2020 Olympics, and has kept a strict training regimen to get him there.
-Go, NUSensei!
-We’re rooting for you.
+Plus, he’s got a great sense of humor and that makes a huge difference.
+There are some very, very dry archery teachers out there.

 The “Online Archery Academy“.
 If you’re looking for a more premium option, Ashe Morgan of the official British archery team offers a comprehensive A-Z video course for those looking to start learning archery.
 He has over 15 years of recurve experience and has represented Britain in over 40 international championships including the World Cup and World Championship.
 Amazingly, Ashe has managed to condense everything he has learned into a single online course.
 With hours of detailed videos and explanations you gain complete access to a guide you can reference while you shoot.
 Pretty handy!
 You can get a 25% discount here.